 Life in the Slow Lane was interrupted again by a mass crime perpetrated in nearby town.
 (It’s getting closer to Smoketown.)
 This one brings a new word to our attention.

-Students will face a yet to be determined sentence of public service, beginning with mopping up (or hosing down) the cafeteria.
-Other students with food on their clothes are still being investigated.
+Students will face a yet-to-be-determined sentence of public service, beginning with mopping up (or hosing down) the cafeteria.
+Other students with food on their clothes are still being interrogated.

 In response to my treatment of fête recently, George Kovac commented:

 “Hmmm.
 With all the tedious, obligatory holiday parties this time of year (departmental, church group, school group, office, professional association, volunteer organization, client, vendor, neighbor, the in-law you never liked), I sometimes refer to such an event as a fête worse than death.”

 Roger Bullard recently commented on my entry Silly Words in English, writing, “I sometimes use the word sticktoitiveness because for some weird reason, I just can’t think of the word perseverance.
 It doesn’t come to me when I need it.

 I’ve decided to respond in a separate entry because it speaks to an issue that has intrigued me for decades.
 I had always thought that there was enough for some useful research, but never could gather enough data.
 Still, I think there is something here worth pursuing.

 What do we do when we can’t think of a word?
 Speech is fast, which is why speaking is the most difficult of the four language proficiencies (reading, writing, comprehension, and speaking).
 We inevitably come upon words we know we know but can’t retrieve them fast enough to plug into the sentence we are uttering.
 We have to create a word on the spur of the moment, but how?